BU-Spark/ml-maple-bill-summarization/demoapp/README.md

 * ROUGE-L tell us about the Longest common subsequence, taking into account sentence-level structure similarity naturally and helps identify longest co-occurring in sequence n-grams.
 * Cosine Similarity in this case tells us about the text similarity of two documents.
 * Factual Consistency Score: We used Vectara that trained transformer model to output probability from 0 to 1 by comparing the source and summary.
 0 being hallucination, 1 being factually consistent.

+# Understand this folder
+extracted_mgl.txt is the relevant mgl content for the 12 bills that MAPLE team wanted.
+Extracted from the column using the csv files <b> 12billswithmgl.csv </b>